gds-operations/vcloud-edge_gateway/README.md

 Support for these is being considered.

-The `vcloud-configure-edge` tool takes an input YAML file describing one or more of these services, and efficiently updates the edge gateway configuration to match.
+The `vcloud-configure-edge` tool takes an input YAML file describing one or more of these services and updates the edge gateway configuration to match, obeying the following rules:

-Specifically:

-* A given service will not be reconfigured if its input configuration matches the live configuration.
+* A given service will not be reconfigured if its input configuration matches the live configuration - to prevent unneccessary service reloads.
-* If a service is not defined in the input config, it will not be updated on the remote edge gateway
+* If a service is not defined in the input config, it will not be updated on the remote edge gateway - to permit per-service configurations.
 * If more than one service is defined and have changed, then all changed services will be updated in the same API request.